changcheng1987/FindNeutronCode/README.md

 This project is to find neutron coded pairs in MS1 spectra, as an cooperation project with Dr. Chenxi Jia.

 # Change log
+##v1.1.3 (2017-5-31 Major improvement!)
+* Add a new function to find the unlabeled peak for neutron code pair.
+The mono-isotope and the second isotope of the unlabeled precursor are required.
+* Modify the project name as *NeutronCodeFinder*

 ##v1.1.2 (2016-12-24) Merry Christmas:-)
 Add a new parameter "NeuCode_Mass" to the config file